 - Add a level of trust to your website when visitors share personal data with you through your contact forms.
 A website with SSL has a visible cue, a green lock, that indicates that the page is secure.
 The next release of the Chrome browser will include a more visible warning when websites are not encrypted, which could result in visitors leaving your website quickly.

 - Give your website a slight SEO advantage over those without SSL.
 Since Google is pushing hard to get websites to convert to HTTPS, future impact on your search engine ranking could be larger.

-Setting up SSL for your website should be on your to do list for early in this coming year.
+Setting up SSL for your website is now very easy.
 Check your website hosting company’s offerings for SSL.
-Many now offer one-click installs and free Let’s Encrypt certificates that make adding the certificate to your website easier and more cost-effective.
+Many now offer one-click installs using free Let’s Encrypt certificates that make adding the certificate to your website easier and more cost-effective.

 Once the SSL certificate is installed, however, you have work to do.
 You need to redirect HTTP to HTTPS, add the HTTPS version of the website to Google Analytics and Search Console and convert all internal links to HTTPS.
 Make sure you get someone to help you if you’re not sure of the steps involved.

 10. Security is implemented to avoid hacking incidents

 There are many areas to look at when determining whether your website is secure.
 Things to consider are: